-Here I want to share with you a port and a chicken version of this popular street food.
+Here I want to share with you a pork and a chicken version of this popular street food.

 Grilled Pork Satay Skewers

 These grilled Pork Satay Skewers are cooked within minutes and no marinating needed.

 Moist grilled pork tenderloin cooked with a rich and flavorful homemade satay sauce.